-- 6. N/A. - 7.
-Where there is no quantitative limit on importation of a product or on imports from a particular country: - (a) Yes, all application should be done prior to import. - (b) Yes.
-However, the minimum time for processing an application is 1 week and the maximum time for processing an application is 3 weeks. - (c) Yes, there is no time limit for submitting an application. - (d) The Dangerous Chemicals Control Board is the sole authority for the issue of license under the Dangerous Chemicals Control Act 2004. - 8.
-Yes.
+- 7.(a) Yes, all applications should be done prior to import. - (b) Yes.
+However, the minimum time for processing an application is one week and the maximum time for processing an application is three weeks. - (c) Yes, there is no time limit for submitting an application. - (d) The Dangerous Chemicals Control Board is the sole authority for the issue of license under the Dangerous Chemicals Control Act 2004.

+8. Yes.
 Issue of a licence may be refused if it is suspected that the import of the dangerous chemicals is not for legitimate use.
 There is no right of appeal in the event of a refusal of a licence.